 The new state and national standardized tests in ELA are invalid.

 First, much of attainment in ELA consists of world knowledge–knowledge of what–the stuff of declarative memories of subject matter.
-What are fables and parables, how are they similar, and how do they differ?
+What are fables and parables, in what ways are they similar, and in what ways do they differ?
 What are the similarities and differences between science fiction and fantasy?
 What are the parts of a metaphor?
 How does a metaphor work?
 What is metonymy?
 What are the parts of a metonymy?
 How does it differ from synecdoche?
 What is American Gothic?
 What are its standard motifs?
 How is it related to European Romanticism and Gothic literature?
 How does it differ?
 Who are its practitioners?
 Who were Henry David Thoreau and Mary Shelley and what major work did each write and why is that work significant?
 What is a couplet? terza rima? a sonnet?
 What is dactylic hexameter?
 What is deconstruction?
 What is reader response? the New Criticism?
 What does it mean to begin in medias res?
 What is a dialectical organizational scheme? a reductio ad absurdum? an archetype? a Bildungsroman? a correlative conjunction? a kenning?
 What’s the difference between Naturalism and Realism?
 Who the heck was Samuel Johnson, and why did he suggest kicking that rock?
 Why shouldn’t maidens go to Carterhaugh?
 And so on.
 The so-called “standards” being tested cover ALMOST NO declarative knowledge and so miss much of what constitutes attainment in this subject.
 Imagine a test of biology that left out almost all world knowledge and covered only biology “skills” like–I don’t know–slide-staining ability–and you’ll get what I mean here.
 This has been a MAJOR problem with all of these summative standardized tests in ELA since their inception.
-They don’t assess what students know.
+They are almost entirely content free.
+They don’t assess what students ought to know.
 Instead, they test, supposedly, a lot of abstract “skills”–the stuff on the Gates/Coleman Common [sic] Core [sic] bullet list, but they don’t even do that.

 Fifth, standard standardized test development procedures require that the testing instrument be validated.
-Such validation requires that the test maker show that results for the the test and for particular test items and test item types correlate strongly with other accepted measures of what is being tested.
+Such validation requires that the test maker show that results for the test and for particular test items or test item types correlate strongly with other accepted measures of what is being tested.
 No such validation has been done for any of the new generation of state and national standardized ELA tests.
 None.
 And, given the vagueness of the “standards,” none could be.
 Where is the independent measure of proficiency on Common Core State Standard ELA.11-12.4b against which the items on the state and national measures have been validated?
 Answer: There is no such measure.
 None.
 So, the tests fail to meet a minimal standard for a high-stakes standardized assessment–that they have been independently validated.

 The test formats are inappropriate.